1. PROTECTING OUR GREEN SPACES AND FIGHTING OVERDEVELOPMENT

 I’m pushing the Mayor to speed up the introduction of low emission buses to improve air quality.
 I’m also campaigning for him to reverse his reduction in services on the Northern Line which has meant that more trains turn back at Finchley Central and fewer go right to the end of the line.

-5. GIVING BARNET CHILDREN THE BEST START IN LIFE
+5. GIVING BARNET CHILDREN THE BEST EDUCATION

 I campaigned with parents for great new schools such as JCOSS, St Andrew the Apostle and Alma Primary School.
 I also helped secure funding to rebuild Cromer Road School.

 Barnet has some of the best schools in the country, but their budgets have been under pressure.
 So I have successfully campaigned for more money for every primary and secondary school in Barnet.
 I raised this in Parliament, and in face to face meetings with the PM and his predecessor. £14b extra for schools has now been announced, meaning a real terms increase in funding for every primary and secondary school in Barnet.

 I continue to make the case for more resources for our local schools.
 I am also backing efforts to create more opportunities for children and young people to get involved in after-school sport so they can lead more active healthier lives.

 6. SUPPORTING OUR LOCAL ECONOMY AND TOWN CENTRES